 Workplace: The ability to pursue interests, values, and purpose in order to gain meaning, happiness and enrichment professionally.

-Coming in 2023!
-The Center will provide a vital and needed wellness journey that connects mind, body and nature.
-The multi-floor design will include areas for individual and group fitness, meditation, counseling, nutrition and group assemblies.
-Located primarily on the first floor but covering 21,500 square feet in total, the Center will be accessible to all students, residents, fellows, staff, faculty and community audiences.
+Our recently opened Center for Medical Education provides a vital and needed wellness journey that connects mind, body and nature.
+The multi-floor design includes areas for individual and group fitness, meditation, counseling, nutrition and group assemblies.
+Located primarily on the first floor but covering 21,500 square feet in total, the facilities are accessible to all students, residents, fellows, staff, and faculty.

 318 Forum - Marie Vazquez Morgan, PhD, PT, LSUHS Assistant Vice Chancellor for Institutional Wellness, shares Four achievable and manageable goals worth making in 2024

 Marie Vazquez Morgan, PhD, PT, Assistant Vice Chancellor for Institutional Wellness, was a presenter at the 2023 Annual Meeting of the APHA in Atlanta, Georgia.